 A virtual remote on/off terminal can be created by using the VE.Direct non inverting remote on/off cable.
-The functionality can be programmed using the VictronConnect App RX port function settings.

 3.12.
 WireBox

 The optional MPPT WireBox is a plastic cover that can be attached to the bottom of the solar charger.
 It covers the battery and solar terminals, preventing accidental or inquisitive contact with the battery and PV terminals.
 It provides an extra level of safety, and is particularly useful if the solar charger is installed in a general access area.